speedata/xts-doc/docs/manual/programming/index.md

 ## Case distinctions

 Case distinctions correspond to the construction switch/case from C-like programming languages.
-They are applied in the Publisher as follows:
+They are applied in XTS as follows:

 ~~~xml
 <Switch>